RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 ### infer(action=drug_treatment_graph_expansion)

 `drug_treatment_graph_expansion` predicts drug-disease treatment relationship including:

-    1. Given an interested 'drug' CURIE, it predicts what potential 'disease' this drug can treat (currently disable).
+    * Given an interested 'drug' CURIE, it predicts what potential 'disease' this drug can treat (currently disable).
-    2. Given an interested 'disease' CURIE, it predicts what potential 'drug' can treat this disease.
+    * Given an interested 'disease' CURIE, it predicts what potential 'drug' can treat this disease.
-    3. Given both an interested 'drug' CURIE and a 'disease' CURIE, it predicts whether they have a treatment relationship.
+    * Given both an interested 'drug' CURIE and a 'disease' CURIE, it predicts whether they have a treatment relationship.

 It returns the top n results along with predicted graph explanations.
-You have the option to limit the maximum number of disease (via `n_diseases=<n>`)/drug (via `n_drugs=<n>`) nodes to return.
+You can limit the the maximum number of disease (via `n_diseases=<n>`)/drug (via `n_drugs=<n>`) nodes to return.

-This cannot be applied to non drug nodes (nodes that do not belong to either of 'biolink:biolink:Drug', 'biolink:ChemicalEntity', or 'biolink:SmallMolecule'), and non disease/phenotypic feature nodes (nodes that do not belong to either of 'biolink:biolink:Disease', 'biolink:PhenotypicFeature', or 'biolink:DiseaseOrPhenotypicFeature').
-Also, if `infer` and `expand` are used in the same DSL workflow, they cannot both reference the same query edge; it is not allowed to run _both_ `infer` and `expand` on, say, query edge `e00`.
+This function is invalid for non drug nodes (nodes that do not belong to either of 'biolink:biolink:Drug', 'biolink:ChemicalEntity', or 'biolink:SmallMolecule'), and non disease/phenotypic feature nodes (nodes that do not belong to either of 'biolink:biolink:Disease', 'biolink:PhenotypicFeature', or 'biolink:DiseaseOrPhenotypicFeature').

+**Notes:

+    * The `infer` and `expand` modules are not suggested to be used together in a query.
+If a query need to mix both `infer` and `expand` modules, they should be applied to the same query edge with the same `qedge_id` (e.g, `e00`).

+**.

 #### parameters: